Jerry-X-Wang/Jerry-X-Wang.github.io/README.md

 Press some keys to play sound.

-Press ArrowUp or ArrowDown to change the octave.
+Press ArrowUp or ArrowDown to change the Octave.

+Press ArrowLeft or ArrowRight to change the Key.